Notice about a nominee’s ability to act on your behalf

 If we do this, we must include:

-If your nominee doesn’t reply to the notice, or doesn’t give us the information we ask for, unless they have a reasonable excuse, they will be committing a criminal offence.
+If your nominee doesn’t reply to the notice, or doesn’t give us the information we ask for, unless they have a reasonable excuse, they’ll be committing a criminal offence.

 Under the laws of the NDIS, if your nominee commits a criminal offence, the fact that they were acting as your nominee does not make you criminally responsible for what they do or don’t do.